 FAQ

 Absolutely!
-Travel fees are waived for clients in North Idaho and Eastern Washington, however, I'm more than happy to accommodate your session anywhere in the United States!
-Travel fees are based off of location, duration of stay, and number of clients being photographed - please inquire for a custom quote.
+Travel fees are waived for clients within an hour radius of Coeur d'Alene, Idaho, however, I'm more than happy to accommodate your session anywhere in the United States!
+Travel fees are based off of location and the goal of the session.
+Please inquire for a custom quote.

 I closely monitor the weather leading up to your session to ensure we have the best possible conditions for beautiful light and a relaxed experience.
-If it looks like the weather won’t cooperate, you fall ill, or an emergency comes up, we’ll simply move your session to another day that works for both of us.
-Please know that sessions are reserved exclusively for you and can only be moved in extenuating circumstances.
-In those cases, a new session fee is required to secure a new date and time.
+If it looks like the weather won’t cooperate, you fall ill, or an emergency comes up, we’ll simply move your session to another day.
+With that said, sessions are reserved exclusively for you and a new session fee will be required to reschedule for another date outside of reasons beyond our control.

-Young or high-energy horses are never a problem, but we'll want to take a few extra steps ahead of time.
+Young or high-energy horses are never a problem.
 I recommend lots of exercise the week leading up to the session, and particularly the evening before/day of the session to burn off any pent up energy.
 If you plan to exercise or lunge the day of the session, make sure to do it early enough that the horse has plenty of time to dry out and receive a good grooming.
 Large patches of wet hair and dried sweat are nearly impossible to fix, even with good editing.

 This is actually a pretty common concern.
 I have a very well-trained eye for picking out the best spots to photograph - usually spots that you would never even consider!
 I always arrive to the session location extra early to pick out the best spots so that we're prepared with a game plan when we start shooting.
 However, if you are truly concerned, you are more than welcome to send over pictures or videos of the property for further discussion, OR we can have you haul-in to the location of your choosing.

-Yes, and I encourage it!
-The bond you share with your dog is a huge part of their story, and some of the most heartfelt images come from simple moments of connection - a snuggle, a laugh, a lick in the face, or a quiet touch.
-You don’t need to pose or perform; just be present - I'll handle the rest!
+Absolutely!
+The bond you share with your dog is a huge part of their story, and some of the most heartfelt images come from simple moments of connection; a snuggle, a laugh, a lick in the face, or a quiet touch.
+You don’t need to pose or perform - just be present and I'll handle the rest!

 Sessions typically take place at your barn or property, however, there are infinite options for hauling in to the location of your choice.